google-research/google-research/snerg/README.md

   --train_dir=/PATH/TO/THE/PLACE/YOU/SAVED/CHECKPOINTS \
   --config=configs/CONFIG_YOU_LIKE
 ```

-The `chunk` parameter defines how many rays are feed to the model in one go.
-We recommend you to use the largest value that fits to your device's memory but
-small values are fine, only a bit slow.

 You can also define your own configurations by passing command line flags.
 Please refer to the `define_flags` function in `nerf/utils.py` for all the flags